-Dirt and dust are not only an annoyance but when it comes to your hardwood floors they can be harmful.
+Dirt and dust are not only an annoyance, but when it comes to maintaining hardwood floors they can be harmful.
 In this blog, we will share tips on how to prevent dirt and dust from damaging your hardwood floors, as well as how to properly clean your floor, which is the key to the longevity of your investment.

 Dirt and dust, what is it?

-They are made up of many different substances and elements found in our homes to make one complex substance.
+Dirt and dust are made up of many different substances and elements found in our homes to make one complex substance.
 These different substances eventually break down, scatter together, and accumulate into complex dirt and dust particles.
 Complex dirt found in homes will typically contain standard elements like clay and sand.
-However, unexpected elements such as, cooking oils, dyes, dead skin cells, food particles, pollen, salts, and allergens from dust mites can also be found in complex dirt and dust particles.
+However, unexpected elements such as cooking oils, dyes, dead skin cells, food particles, pollen, salts, and allergens from dust mites can also be found in complex dirt and dust particles.

 How does dirt and dust get in our homes?

 The number one way dirt is tracked inside is from our shoes and improperly cleaned entryway rugs, where particles then get transferred by sticking to socks or becoming airborne.
 Things like lawn chemicals or coal tar from asphalt roads can get tracked into your house via your shoes.

 For maintaining your hardwood floors, removing your shoes is the best way to avoid this.
 In addition, try using two doormats – one inside and one outside.
 This will double the chance of trapping dirt before it lands on your hardwood floor.
 Vacuum your mats regularly.

 Other contributors include humans, pets, open windows or doors (especially on the windy days), and kitchens.
 When food is spilled, and pieces are left behind on the floor, it will dull the finish and attract additional dirt.
 It also will get broken down into particles that get carried throughout the house by air or foot traffic.
 Spills happen.
 Blot spills immediately with an absorbent cloth to remove any residue and buff dry.